Last updated on January 14th, 2023 at 10:15 am

 When traveling throughout southern Croatia, you might consider extending your trip to Bosnia & Herzegovina.
-The fascinating city of Mostar is a popular day-trip destination in the Balkan region where people flock to admire the bridge and historic old town.
+The fascinating city of Mostar is a popular day-trip from Dubrovnik where people flock to admire the bridge and historic old town.
 If you have time, spend a few days exploring the rest of the country by checking out Kravice Falls and paying a visit to Sarajevo.

 Montenegro is a gorgeous country located just a short drive away from Dubrovnik, making it the perfect choice for extending your travels.
 Montenegro offers many incredible experiences including the impressive Bay of Kotor, the beautiful Durmitor National Park, and the enchanting medieval town of Budva, just to name a few.